Railroad thefts and guns: A deadly mix in Chicago

 On the night of the theft, gang members found and kept a shipment of women's sandals, according to filings in the federal case of seven suspects arrested later in 2015.
 Finding guns later was luck, not an inside job, prosecutors said.
 New pretrial filings describe one thief using expletives to convey the excitement as he ripped open boxes of guns: "Oh man!" he says.
 "These ... are pretty!"

-Residents near the yard are angry the multibillion-dollar railroad isn't doing more to stop the thefts.
+Residents near the yard are angry that the multibillion-dollar railroad isn't doing more to stop the thefts.

 "In a place where murders seem to be happening every single day, the last thing we need in Chicago is a rail yard with guns being stolen," said Corey Brooks, pastor of the New Beginnings Church that hugs the yard.